sass846/order-execution-backend/README.md

 - Real-Time Updates: WebSocket updates to the client for order status.

 ## Order Type Choice: Market Order

-**Why**: Market orders are the fundamental primitive for DEX interaction, allowing us to focus on the core "Submission -> Routing -> Execution" loop, latency optimization, and feedback mechanisms without the added complexity of state monitoring (Limit) or mempool sniffing (Sniper).
+I selected Market Orders because Raydium and Meteora AMMs naturally support immediate swaps at the best available pool price.
+Market orders demonstrate routing, execution, queue handling, and WebSocket streaming without additional price monitoring logic.
+So now we can focus on the core logic of the engine rather than price monitoring.

-**Extensibility**: To support Limit or Sniper orders, this engine can be extended by adding a "Trigger Service" that monitors on-chain conditions (price or new pool creation) and submits execution requests to this engine's API when criteria are met.
+Limit and sniper orders can be implemented later by adding price watchers (limit) or pool-creation listeners (sniper).

 ## Tech Stack
 - **Fastify**: High-performance web framework for Node.js